Ecuador's Constitutional Court approves consultation on mining in Andean city

 The Constitutional Court ruled in favor of five questions, but clarified that its decision was not retroactive.

-Cuenca is already home to key mining projects, such as Loma Larga operated by Canadian INV Metals Inc.
+Cuenca is already home to key mining projects, such as Loma Larga operated by Canadian INV Metals Inc INV.TO.

+INV Metals said it was currently working with the government to review the environmental impact study to advance the Loma Larga project through the permit process.

 "It has been a dream for Cuencans for so many years to be allowed, through popular consultation, to determine the future protection of our water sources," Cuenca Mayor Pedro Palacios told reporters.